WhoDis-MaName/Capstone-Team14/README.md

 - origin/josh/test: Josh and Andra worked on some pytest implementations
 - orign/andra-test2: Test the django testing suite
+- orign/main: Vlad and Francisco worked to implement front-end styling on the main branch

 ## Release Notes Version 0.9